Zeroth-Order Policy Gradient for Reinforcement Learning from Human Feedback without Reward Inference: Conclusion

 \section{Conclusion}

-In this paper, we proposed two RLHF algorithms without reward inference based on zeroth-order policy gradient called ZPG and ZBCPG, which train the policy network directly from human preferences without a global reward function approximator.
-Both algorithms are shown to have a provable polynomial sample complexity to learn a stationary policy under mild conditions, which shows there exist provably efficient methods to solve RLHF problems in general MDPs without reward inference.
+In this paper, we proposed two RLHF algorithms without reward inference based on a zeroth-order policy gradient called ZPG and ZBCPG.
+Both algorithms are shown to have a provable polynomial sample complexity to learn a stationary policy under mild conditions and exhibit nice empirical performances in environments with stochastic transitions, outperforming popular RLHF baselines.